 "Klungo Sssavesss the World"

-This game can be found on the end of the pier in Showdown Town, you play as Klungo as you try to save the earth, you only have the ability to jump over and across obstacles, the game is made made by Klungo and can freeze up at any time.
+This game can be found on the end of the pier in Showdown Town.
+The protagonist is Klungo as he tries to save the earth.
+However, he only has the ability to jump over and across obstacles, and because the game is made by Klungo it can freeze up at any time.

 "Klungo Sssavesss the Universsse"

 This is the sequel to Klungo saves the world, and can be found when the DLC (L.O.G.'s Lost Challenges) are purchased.
-Initially when you access the DLC Klungo is still working on the game, he does not finish the game until you have collected all of the Jiggy pieces from each challenge from the DLC, this includes beating them with L.O.G.'s choice vehicle and player's choice vehicle.
-The sequel has you going from Mercury to Neptune.
-As well as your ability to jump you also have a gun, a skateboard, and there are parts of the games where the direction of gravity can be changed.
+Initially when the player accesses the DLC Klungo is still working on the game, he does not finish the game until Banjo has collected all of the Jiggy pieces from each challenge from the DLC, this includes beating them with L.O.G.'s choice vehicle and player's choice vehicle.
+The sequel has Klungo going from Mercury to Neptune.
+As well as his ability to jump he also has a gun, a skateboard, and there are parts of the games where the direction of gravity can be changed.

 There are 28 games in the multiplayer, most of which are modeled off of challenges from the single player game.
 Players can set up a party of up to eight players and have the ability to take pictures of other player's vehicles to obtain blueprints so they can build them for their own use.
 Some of the modes are competitive, and some are pass-the-controller based.

 The downloadable content available for this game includes new multiplayer modes (see Downloadable content section bellow for more details).